dzavalishin/mqtt_udp/dox/source/index.rst

 OpenHAB item.
 Being a Java program it should run on MacOS and Linux, but it was not tested with Linux yet.
 Illustrations show how it looks in Windows and Mac OS.

-.. rem It is shown on a :ref:`WinTrayRight` and :ref:`WinTrayLeft` figures like it looks in Windows.
+.. rem It is shown on a :ref:`WinTrayRight` and :ref:`WinTrayLeft` figures like it looks in Windows. :ref:`MacTrayMouseOver`

 .. _WinTrayRight: